Mapbox GL JS Example for Styles and Tiles

 Styles API basemap

 This example demonstrates the Styles API by loading a StyleJSON URL in Mapbox GL JS.
-It uses style ID streets from Mappinest Styles.
+The exmple uses style ID streets from Mappinest Styles.

 • Swap streets to light, dark, or satellite using the same URL pattern.